tgc-bot/FourAcesContracts/Staff.md

         make decisions on a given case, and withdraws themselves from any authority in such case.

-  - *Management:* as in the Membership Terms, refers to the Casino’s Council.

 ## Terms of Staff

-1. All Staff members MUST first read through, understand and sign this contract.
+1. All Staff members MUST first read through, understand and agree to this contract.

-2. All staff members MUST also follow the Terms of Membership
+2. All staff members MUST also follow the Terms of Membership (ie: MUST be a Member)

 3. On signing this contract, the signee acknowledges they will follow:

-    1. All other requirements or terms contained within these Terms
+    1. All other requirements or rules contained within these Terms

     2. Any additional rules or requirements placed by the Council of the Casino